Mission Statement, Philosophy & Services

 To provide comprehensive behavioral and educational services designed to maximize quality of life for individuals with special needs.

 BEC respects individual personalities by considering all environmental factors and supporting by providing a support network to caregivers and supervisors (which include family members, school personnel, supporters at care homes, and managers in an organization) of the individual.

-Behavior Therapy (Home)
+ABA Therapy (Home)

 School Shadow (School)

 Consultation (Home, School, Office, Institution, Company Visit/ Skype™/ Phone)

 Functional Behavioral Assessment (Home / School)

 ABA Workshop/Group Parent Training

 ABA Seminer (“Wemura-Jyuku”: Tokyo & Kobe—Japanese language only)